webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 Note that many of the settings in WebGPU are related to where we want to render.
 In WebGL, when rendering to the canvas, all of this was handled for us.
-When rendering to a framebuffer these settings are the equivalent of calls to `gl.framebufferTexture2D` and/or `gl.framebufferRenderbuffer`.
+When rendering to a framebuffer in WebGL these settings are the equivalent of calls to `gl.framebufferTexture2D` and/or `gl.framebufferRenderbuffer`.

 ### Setting Uniforms